Science Score: 51.0%

 - pandas for storing data about components and time series

-- numpy and scipy for calculations, such as linear algebra and sparse matrix calculations
+- numpy and scipy for linear algebra and matrix calculations

 - pytest for unit testing

-Find the full list of dependencies in the dependency graph.
+Find the full list of dependencies in the pyproject.toml file.

 Contributing and Support